When should you get a Dental Implant?

 1. Treatment Planning

-The Treatment Planning process is conducted with patient interview, review of medical history, clinical examination, intra-oral and extra-oral photographs, impressions for study models, diagnostic imaging with digital radiographs, CT scans or iCAT scans, radiographic guide construction and 3D computer modelling of the patient’s jaws.
+The dentist conducts the treatment planning process through a patient interview and a review of medical history.
+The process also includes a clinical examination, intra-oral and extra-oral photographs, and impressions to create study models.
+The dentist uses diagnostic imaging such as digital radiographs, CT scans, or iCAT scans.
+The process may also include radiographic guide construction and 3D computer modelling of the patient’s jaws.

 As the first step in getting Dental Implants, the patient will undergo an initial consultation for the creation of a personalised treatment plan.
-The patient will be assessed if they are qualified for the treatment by measuring overall medical health, psychological conditions, oral and social habits; availability of bone and soft tissue; available space and the relationship of the teeth and jaws; and patient expectations.
+The dentist assesses whether the patient is suitable for treatment by reviewing overall medical health, psychological conditions, oral and social habits, bone and soft tissue availability, available space, and the relationship of the teeth and jaws.
+The dentist also considers patient expectations.

 2. Implant Placement

-After assessing the bone structure and creating the personalised treatment plan, the implant is then placed to the area.
-Under local anaesthetic and strictly sterile conditions, the titanium screw is placed into the jawbone via an incision in the gum.
-Digital radiographs will be taken during this procedure to confirm positioning.
+After assessing the bone structure and creating a personalised treatment plan, the dentist places the implant in the target area.
+The dentist uses local anaesthetic and maintains strict sterile conditions.
+The dentist places the titanium screw into the jawbone through an incision in the gum.
+Digital radiographs are taken during the procedure to confirm proper positioning.

 3. Abutment Placement

-After placing the abutment, an information sheet containing pre and post-operative instructions will be provided.
-A post-operative review appointment will be scheduled for 10 to 14 days after the surgery to remove stitches and observe healing.
-The healing period required for Osseo-integration is usually 3 to 6 months.
+After placing the abutment, the dentist provides an information sheet with pre and post-operative instructions.
+The clinic also schedules a review appointment within 10 to 14 days after surgery to remove stitches and check healing.
+Osseointegration usually takes about 3 to 6 months to complete.

 Subsequently, an accurate impression of the jaw is taken for the creation of the crown.
 It usually takes 3 weeks to put the final crown or bridge.